p2panda/handbook/website/docs/02-organising-data/documents-instances.md

   - if a limited size identifier is required, the document view's _hash id_ can be used
     - to construct the hash id sort the graph tips of a document view id, concatenate their byte values and hash the result using YASMF.
 - a document view has a value for all fields that are defined by its document's schema
+- a document view has the _operation id_ for the _operation_ which transported each fields value
 - a document view is _deleted_ if its document contains a _delete operation_
+- a document view is _edited_ if it's document contained one or more _update operations_